 For a curriculum overview please refer to the PSHE Long Term Plan which can be found on the school website.
-Please note that as a result of lockdown, year groups have prioritised areas of greatest relevance to the children in their cohort.

-The lesson 'Mummy's Bump' in year I is the only sex education lesson in the Key Stage I programme.
+The lesson 'Mummy's Bump' in year 1 is the only sex education lesson in the Key Stage 1 programme.
 Whilst it is not a core requirement of the statutory guidance for Relationships Education, we believe it is an essential lesson.
 This lesson is designed in a specific way which means that it is pupil-led and we shape the lesson to fit what the class is ready for; we ask them a question, see what they know, correct the bits that aren't quite right, and then fill in the blanks.